Learn How to Make a Burlap Wreath. This DIY burlap wreath is very simple to make and turns out gorgeous for less than $15.

 - Wooden Letter

-- Step 10.
+Step 6.
 Get out the decorative ribbon.
 When my foam form was full, I made a basic bow with my chevron ribbon.
-I used a burlap colored pipe cleaner to attach it to my wreath.
+You can use pipe cleaners or floral wire to attach the bow and twist on the wreath.
+Then add the flowers and other embellishments, ornaments and more with hot glue.

 - Wreath form.
 Feel free to use a wire wreath form if you do not want to use the pool noodle form.
 This is an easy substitute for the base.
 You can get a wire wreath frame at the craft store.